Table of Contents

 To complete your carpal tunnel desk setup, you can purchase a mouse that fits into your hand.
 Holding your mouse should feel entirely natural, and your fingers shouldn’t curve or cramp to work around it.

-Adjust the Height Of the Desk, Or Of You
+Adjust the Height of the Desk, or of You

 Another way that ergonomics supports your efficiency is through trading up your posture.
-Ergonomic chairs like ErgoChair 2 force your back to sit up straight in a natural position, your hands are kept outstretched, and your feet are flat on the floor.
+Ergonomic chairs like ErgoChair Pro force your back to sit up straight in a natural position, your hands are kept outstretched, and your feet are flat on the floor.
 If you aren’t putting any pressure on the median nerve, there’s no risk of developing carpal tunnel.

 Your wrists should be flat at the keyboard without having to bend, and your monitor should be about an arm’s length away.
 That’s the proper way to sit to both avoid carpal tunnel and also to be more productive.